- What is poor mental health?

 Good mental health is characterised by a person’s ability to fulfil a number of key functions and activities, including: the ability to learn. the ability to feel, express and manage a range of positive and negative emotions. the ability to form and maintain good relationships with others.

-What is mental health and mental ill health?
+What is the difference between mental health and mental illness?